NaincyGupt/SDETInterviewPrep/SKIP_LEVEL/Behavioral.md

 ## QA

-"What qualities distinguish the most successful quality engineers on your team?"
+What qualities distinguish the most successful quality engineers on your team?"
+What differentiates the engineers who are most successful on your team from those who are average performers?
+How do quality engineers partner with development and product teams here to influence quality early in the development lifecycle?